The Fellowships Program

 Rhodes recognizes that a liberal education extends beyond the classroom and encourages our students to take part in outside study, research, creative activity, internships, and community service—locally, nationally, and internationally.
 A Fellowship is defined as an activity outside the conventional classroom that complements and broadens the student's program of liberal arts education.
 Fellowships support co-curricular experiences in which students take intellectual ownership in a faculty- or staff- mentored project or experience.

 At its best, experiential learning allows a student to practice skills and explore more deeply principles acquired through coursework.
 Most often the opportunity to discover and create on one’s own builds confidence and passion.
 Students return to the classroom with renewed interest and focus.

-Rhodes has pioneered several programs such as CODA, Crossroads to Freedom, Rhodes St. Jude Summer Plus, the Rhodes Institute for Regional Studies, the Mike Curb Institute for Music and the Rhodes Summer Service Fellowship Program that provide diverse opportunities for student engagement beyond the classroom.
-These programs have been so popular and transformative that the college is now engaged in an effort to offer even more opportunities for students to pursue their own personal interests, particularly through projects that involve sustained mentorship and a commitment to as many as possible of five student learning outcomes associated with experiential education:
+Rhodes has pioneered several programs such as Self-designed Student Fellowships, Rhodes St. Jude Summer Plus, the Rhodes Institute for Regional Studies, the Mike Curb Institute for Music, Urban Education Summer Institute, and the Rhodes Summer Service Fellowship Program that provide diverse opportunities for student engagement beyond the classroom.
+These programs have been so popular and transformative that the college is now engaged in an effort to offer even more opportunities for students to pursue their own personal interests, particularly through projects that involve sustained mentorship and a commitment to the three student learning outcomes associated with experiential education:

-The Fellowships Program can also provide funding for those projects that require it, with regular application deadlines occurring in mid-February, August, and November.
+The Fellowships Program can also provide funding for those projects that require it, with the regular application deadline occurring in February.

-For more information, contact the Director of Fellowships (firstname.lastname@example.org).
+For more information, contact the Director of Fellowships and Undergraduate Research (email@example.com).